qwertytam/geo.popn.density/notebook/densities.nb.md

 This notebook looks at population density metrics for a set of selected countries.
-The basic flow is reading in the data, some data manipulation, then reviewing various plots.
+The basic flow is reading in the data, some data manipulation, then reviewing various plots

 Current countries in the data source: - Australia - United States of America